Brunswick Mill, Ancoats

 Brunswick Mill, Ancoats is a former cotton spinning mill on Bradford Road in Ancoats, Manchester, England.
 The mill was built around 1840, part of a group of mills built along the Ashton Canal, and at that time it was one of the country's largest mills.
 It was built round a quadrangle, a seven-storey block facing the canal.
 It was taken over by the Lancashire Cotton Corporation in the 1930s and passed to Courtaulds in 1964.
 Production finished in 1967.

-It was a seven-storey mill with 35 loading bays facing directly onto the canal, with a smaller three story block of warehouses and offices backing onto Bradford Road.
+It was a seven-storey mill with 35 loading bays facing directly onto the canal, with a smaller three/four-storey block of warehouses and offices backing onto Bradford Road.
 The Brunswick Mill was one of the largest in Britain at that time and by the 1850s held some 276 carding machines, and 77,000 mule spindles.
 20 drawing frames, fifty slubbing frames and eighty one roving frames.

 Location

 Ancoats is an inner city area of Manchester, in North West England, next to the Northern Quarter and the northern part of Manchester's commercial centre.
 Historically a part of Lancashire, Ancoats became one of the cradles of the Industrial Revolution, and has been called "the world's first industrial suburb".
 From the late-18th century, Ancoats became a thriving industrial district and from 1798 has been served by the Rochdale and Ashton Canals facilitating the movement of cotton, coal and finished goods.
 All Manchester's major railway stations were on the boundaries of Ancoats: Ancoats railway station on the Midland Railway, Ducie Street railway station and Manchester London Road railway station on the Great Central Railway, Cheshire Lines Committee, Oldham Road railway station and Victoria Station on the Manchester and Leeds Railway, Exchange station on the London and North Western Railway.